Jonathan Nolan

-Nolan was nominated for the Academy Award for Best Original Screenplay for Memento, and for the Primetime Emmy Award for Outstanding Writing for a Drama Series and Outstanding Directing for a Drama Series for Westworld, among a number of other awards.
+Nolan was nominated for the Academy Award for Best Original Screenplay for Memento, and for the Primetime Emmy Award for Outstanding Writing for a Drama Series and Outstanding Directing for a Drama Series for Westworld.

 Early life

-Jonathan Nolan was born in London, the youngest of three boys.
-His father Brendan Nolan is British and his mother Christina Nolan is American.
+Nolan was born on 6 June 1976 in London, the youngest of three boys.
+His father Brendan James Nolan, is British, and his mother, Christina Lynn (née Jensen), is American.
 He was raised in both London and Chicago.
 Nolan attended Georgetown University, where he majored in English and was a staff writer for The Hoya.

 Career

 Nolan's short story "Memento Mori" was used by his older brother, director Christopher Nolan, as the basis for the film Memento.
 Although Jonathan received a "based on a story by" credit, not a screenwriting credit, the brothers shared a nomination for the Academy Award for Best Original Screenplay as the film was released before the story was published.

 In 2005, Jonathan and Christopher co-wrote the screenplay for The Prestige, which is based on Christopher Priest's novel of the same title.
+Jonathan also wrote the story springboards for the six animated short films of Batman: Gotham Knight.
 The brothers collaborated on the screenplay for the 2008 film The Dark Knight.
 The film went on to become the most financially successful Batman film, which has since been surpassed by its sequel, The Dark Knight Rises.

 On 10 February 2011, CBS picked up Nolan's pilot Person of Interest.
 The show was officially picked up by CBS on 13 May 2011 to air in fall 2011.
 The series ran for five seasons and starred Jim Caviezel, Taraji P. Henson and Michael Emerson.
 Nolan served as executive producer along with J. J. Abrams.

 Nolan wrote the screenplay for Interstellar, a science-fiction feature based on the works of theoretical physicist Kip Thorne, who served as the film's executive producer.
 Christopher Nolan co-wrote, directed and produced the film, with Paramount distributing domestically, while Warner Bros. distributed internationally.